gravitl/netmaker-docs/quick-start.rst

 **Again, based on your cloud provider, you may additionally need to set inbound security rules for your server (for instance, on AWS).
 This will be dependent on your cloud provider.
 Be sure to check before moving on:**
   - allow 443/tcp from all
   - allow 80/tcp from all
+  - allow 3478/tcp from all
+  - allow 3479/tcp from all
+  - allow 8089/tcp from all
   - allow 51821-51830/udp from all

 4. Prepare MQ